jonathan-gtd/scribe/TECHNICAL_DOCS.md

 **Syncing**: This table is automatically synchronized with Home Assistant's entity registry on startup.

-## Migration from Recorder
+## External Data Migration

+Scribe provides dedicated scripts in the `migration/` directory to backfill data from external sources such as InfluxDB and LTSS.

+### Supported Sources
+1.  **InfluxDB**: Migrates data from InfluxDB appropriately mapping measurements to entities.
+2.  **LTSS**: Migrates data from the custom LTSS component (PostgreSQL based).

+### Migration Strategy
+The migration scripts operate by:
+1.  **Connecting** to both the source database and Scribe (PostgreSQL/TimescaleDB).
+2.  **Reading** data in configurable time chunks to manage memory usage.
+3.  **Transforming** data:
+    *   Sanitizing inputs (e.g., removing null bytes).
+    *   Parsing state values to numeric floats where possible.
+    *   Cleaning attributes.
+4.  **Writing** to Scribe using efficient batched inserts.

+For detailed usage instructions, please refer to the **[Migration section in the README](README.md#migration)**.

+### Manual Recorder Migration (SQL)
-Scribe does not automatically import data from the native Recorder database.
-However, you can migrate data manually using SQL if both databases are accessible.
+To migrate from the native Home Assistant `recorder` (PostgreSQL), you can use SQL if both databases are accessible:

-**Example Migration Query (PostgreSQL to Scribe)**:
 ```sql
 INSERT INTO scribe_states (time, entity_id, state, value, attributes)
 SELECT